- Posted January 13, 2013 by

 Los Angeles, California

 This iReport is part of an assignment:

 Impact Your World

-- Founder & President of SPMUDA Receives the Lifetime Achievement Award on Peace at the 3rd G.O.D.
+- Secretary General of Egypt Peace Lovers Organization Is Set to Receive An Award at the 3rd G.O.D.
 Awards at the United Nations

 Sunil A. Tolani Continues To Impact The World

 I have met many humanitarians but not quite like Mr. Sunil Tolani who continues to impact the world by his immeasurable philanthropy.
 He has been honored and recognized with different awards and there is one yet to come which is the PHILANTHROPY AND OUTSTANDING HUMANITARIAN AWARD FOR 2012 by the Indian Community Of Southern California, this Janury 2012.
 Tolani was One of top vote WINNER of Holiday Spirit award in OC where the judges described : “Owner’s focus is people, not money in the annual recognition of Orange County business owners who are kind, generous and full of good will all year long.”

 “I have always seen travel as a tool that could improve the world.
 Giving back to the community is not only the right thing to do — it’s also good for business when corporate responsibility and sustainability are rooted in our business, they drive operational efficiencies, customer loyalty, and Team Member morale as recognition and corporate responsibility go hand-in-hand, and are key factors in creating a culture of awareness, inclusion, and respect.
 It’s important for us to recognize our Team Members’ efforts to make a positive difference in the world.
 Prince Organization is doing more than ever to fulfill its mission of corporate responsibility by creating opportunities, strengthening communities, celebrating cultures, and living sustainably.”